-People with MS experience a wide range of symptoms.
-Due to the nature of the disease, it can vary widely from one person to another.
-The symptoms can change in severity from year to year, month to month, and even day to day.
+People with multiple sclerosis (MS) experience a wide range of symptoms.
+Due to the nature of the disease, symptoms can vary widely from person to person.
+They can also change in severity from year to year, month to month, and even day to day.

 Two of the most common symptoms are fatigue and difficulty walking.

 About 80 percent of people with MS report having fatigue.
-Fatigue that occurs with MS is more than feeling tired.
-It can become debilitating, affecting your ability to work and perform everyday tasks.
+Fatigue that occurs with MS can become debilitating, affecting your ability to work and perform everyday tasks.